 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I’ve skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I rented the Atomic Backland Carbon boots for a week-long hut trip last season.
 Below you’ll find my detailed review.

 Overall, the Atomic Backland Carbon is a quality ski touring boot that will meet the needs of any novice-to-intermediate backcountry skier.
 They earn decent marks for performance, but have some slight issues with comfort and fit.
 They are a relatively affordable option for a ski touring boot, so they pose a tradeoff between their attractive price and the critical marks I noticed while using them.